The Great Water Debate

 Water, Water, Nowhere

 Here at Steve Regan Company we serve many people from both residential and agricultural backgrounds.
-With water shortages and drought constantly in the forefront the debate over where all our water is used is constantly coming up.
+With water shortages and drought constantly in the forefront, the debate over where all our water is used is constantly coming up.
 We’ve tried to compile the most accurate statistics we can find so everybody can see the information and there won’t be animosity from either side.
 Agriculture and residents are both important to Utah’s economy and it’s vital that we can all live together sustainably.

 Who Uses What